 Eight UVA Children’s Hospital Specialties Nationally Ranked by U.S. News & World Report

-For their continued efforts to provide young patients coordinated, safe and high-quality care, eight University of Virginia Children’s Hospital specialties have earned top 50 national rankings in the 2019-2020 U.S. News & World Report “Best Children’s Hospitals” guide.
+Eight University of Virginia Children’s Hospital specialties earned a top-50 national ranking in U.S. News & World Report’s 2019-2020 “Best Children’s Hospitals” guide.

 The eight ranked specialties are: